drolsonmi/math2040/Lectures/2040_24_Correlation.md

 * __Note__:

 ## Relationship
+Correlation and Linear Regression look at the relationship of two quantitative variables.
+* One variable is dependent on the other
+* We show this dependence using a scatterplot
+    * The independent variable is on the x-axis
+    * The dependent variable is on the y-axis

 > Show Desmos: Linear Regression
 >   - show the datapoints and a line
 >   - Change the slope to show better fits